OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

         }
     }

-Which of the following statements are true about the three preceding Java programs?
+Which ones of the following statements are true about the three preceding Java programs?

--  foo compiles successfully
+-  foo compiles successfully.

--  foo runs successfully
+-  foo runs successfully.

--  foobar compiles successfully
+-  foobar compiles successfully.

--  foobar runs successfully
+-  foobar runs successfully.

--  foobaz compiles successfully
+-  foobaz compiles successfully.

--  foobaz runs successfully
+-  foobaz runs successfully.

--  foobaz should compile successfully
+-  foobaz should compile successfully.

--  foobaz should run successfully
+-  foobaz should run successfully.

 Type Environments and Typing Rules Expressed as Post Systems